MicrosoftDocs/biztalk-docs/his/core/item-options-wizard-page2.md

 ---
 description: "Learn more about: Item Options Wizard Page"
-title: "Item Options Wizard Page2 | Microsoft Docs" ms.custom: ""
+title: "Item Options Wizard Page2" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "15407"
-ms.assetid: 1533ad6a-2de6-430f-8752-3094a751fb4c
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Item Options Wizard Page
 Use the **Item Options** wizard page to specify the type of component to create.
 Select and identify the type of component to be created.